ForgeRock/iot-edge/docs/things-endpoint.md

 ## Get the attributes of a Thing

 To obtain the readable attributes of a Thing, perform an HTTP GET to the `/json/things/*` endpoint, without an action.
 Use the optional `_fields` parameter to filter the readable attributes.
-Which attributes that are classed as readable are specified in the [IoT Service](https://backstage.forgerock.com/docs/am/7.1/reference/global-services-configuration.html#global-iot).
+The [IoT Service](https://backstage.forgerock.com/docs/am/7.1/reference/global-services-configuration.html#global-iot) specifies which attributes are readable.

 ### Request Headers